MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/chat-widget-icon-does-not-load-portal.md

 ---
 title: Chat widget icon doesn't load on the portal
-description: Provides a resolution for the issue where the chat widget icon doesn't load on the portal in Dynamics 365 Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
+description: Provides a resolution for the issue where the chat widget icon doesn't load on the portal in Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
 ---